selbouhaddani/OmicsPLS_ShortCourse/OmicsPLS_shortCourse.md

 **_Answers (Click here)_**
 </a>
 <div id="foo0" style="display:none">
 The variables appear to be symmetric, without large outliers.
 There are some large variance CpG variables.
 There are 29 DS patients, 29 mothers, and 27 siblings.
-You can further inspect age and sex distributions using `hist` and `table`.
+You can further inspect age and sex distributions using `hist` and `table`, e.g. `table(ClinicalVars$sex, ClinicalVars$group)`.
 </div>
 ::::